 The intelligence of a leader is the comprehensive development and combination of the necessary elements.
 Maybe they are not the best in a certain field, but with their intelligence, they know how to use talented people to become their effective hands.

-Remarkable differences between leaders and managers
+Remarkable differences between leader and manager

 - Leaders provide vision, managers set goals